JeremyBYU/LoopIt/README.md

 ### Run

 The programs are in `cmake-build/bin` directory.
+For example `./cmake-build/bin/While1` will run the first program.